Model-based clustering in simple hypergraphs through a stochastic blockmodel: A stochastic blockmodel for hypergraphs

-as the set of all possible latent configurations for elements in $\Vm$.
-Note that the values of the latent groups within a configuration may be repeated.
-Now, given the latent variables $ \bm{Z} $, all indicator variables $ Y_{i_1, \dots, i_m} $ are assumed to be independent and follow a Bernoulli distribution whose parameter depends on the latent configuration:
+Every $m$-subset of nodes $\{ i_1, \dots, i_m \}$ in $\Vm$ is associated to a latent configuration, namely a set $\{Z_{i_1},\dots,Z_{i_m}\} = \{ q_1, \dots, q_m \}$ of latent groups to which these nodes belong.
+The values of the latent groups within a configuration may be repeated, so that each $\{ q_1, \dots, q_m \}$ is a multiset.
+Now, given the latent variables $ \bZ $, all indicator variables $ Y_{i_1, \dots, i_m} $ are assumed to be independent and to follow a Bernoulli distribution whose parameter depends on the latent configuration:

-Here $ \Bqm $ represents the probability that $ m $ unordered nodes, with latent configuration $\{q_1, \dots, q_m\}$, are connected into a hyperedge.
-We emphasize the dependency of those parameters on both $m$ and $n$, having in mind 2 possible sparse settings.
-First, as the number of nodes increases, it is natural to assume that the probability of a hyperedge may decrease; otherwise, we would only observe dense hypergraphs.
-Second, while it is implicit that $ \Bqm $ depends on $ m $ through $ q_1, \dots, q_m $, we emphasize this dependency as it is likely that real data contain fewer hyperedges of larger size $ m $.
-Each $ B^{(m,n)} $ is a fully symmetric tensor of rank $ m $, namely
+Here $ \Bqm =B^{(m,n)}_{q_1,\dots,q_m}$ represents the probability that $ m $ unordered nodes, with latent configuration $\{q_1, \dots, q_m\}$, are connected into a hyperedge.
+To simplify notation, we drop the superscript $(m,n)$.
+However, the model may account for 2 possible sparse settings.
+First, as the number of nodes $n$ increases, it is natural to assume that the probability of a hyperedge may decrease; otherwise, we would only observe dense hypergraphs.
+Second, it is likely that real data contain fewer hyperedges of larger size $ m $.
+Each $ B$ is a fully symmetric tensor of rank $ m $, namely

 We denote the parameter vector as $ \theta = (\pi_q, \Bqm)_{q,m,q_1\le \dots \le q_m} $ and the corresponding probability distribution and expectation as $\Pt,\Et$, respectively.